-1 2 3 4 5 6 7 8 9 Sr. No. Project ID Name of the Project Financial Year in which the project was commenced Project duration Total amount allocated for the project Amount Amount spent on the project in the reporting Financial Year Cumulative amount spent at the end of reporting Financial Year Status of the project - Completed / Ongoing
+1 2 3 4 5 6 7 8 9

+Sr. No. Project ID Name of Financial Proj Total Amount Cumulative Status of the

+the Year in ect amount spent on the amount project -

+Project which the dura allocated for projectin the spent at the Completed

+project was tion theproject reporting end of / Ongoing

+commenced Amount Financial reporting

+Year Financial

+Year

+- - - - - - - - -
-10. In case of creation or acquisition of capital asset, furnish the details relating to the asset so created or acquired through CSR spent in the financial year (asset-wise details)

-- a) Date of creation or acquisition of the capital asset(s): None - b) Amount of CSR spent for creation or acquisition of capital asset: NIL - c) Details of the entity or public authority or beneficiary under whose name such capital asset is registered, their address etc.: Not Applicable - d) Provide details of the capital asset(s) created or acquired (including complete address and location of the capital asset): Not Applicable - 11.
+- 10. In case of creation or acquisition of capital asset, furnish the details relating to the asset so created or acquired through CSR spent in the financial year (asset-wise details) - a) Date of creation or acquisition of the capital asset(s): None - b) Amount of CSR spent for creation or acquisition of capital asset: NIL - c) Details of the entity or public authority or beneficiary under whose name such capital asset is registered, their address etc.: NotApplicable - d) Provide details of the capital asset(s) created or acquired (including complete address and location of the capital asset): NotApplicable - 11.
 Specify the reason(s), if the company has failed to spend two per cent of the average net profit as per Section 135(5):

-Not Applicable

-12. A responsibility statement of the CSR Committee that the implementation and monitoring of CSR Policy, follows CSR objectives and Policy of the Company
+Not Applicable - 12.
+A responsibility statement of the CSR Committee that the implementation and monitoring of CSR Policy, follows CSR objectives and Policy of the Company

-We hereby affirm that the CSR Policy, as approved by the Board, has been implemented and the CSR Committee monitors the implementation of CSR Projects and activities in compliance with our CSR objectives.
+We hereby affirm that the CSR Policy, as approved by the Board, has been implemented and the CSR Committee monitors theimplementation of CSR Projects and activities in compliance with our CSR objectives.